*Updated September 2022

 Finally, discussing the importance of business innovation for long-term success would be impossible without acknowledging that we are living in the times of the Fourth Industrial Revolution.

 With new innovative technologies emerging daily, businesses don't just have to keep up with constantly evolving consumer needs.
 They also have to know how to effectively identify and target market gaps to ensure the profitability of their business decisions.
-And that means a future-oriented innovative approach to both research and development and commitment to business innovation.
+And that means a future-oriented innovative approach to both research and development and a commitment to business innovation.

 An equally imaginative and innovative approach to research and testing is to use new innovative technologies to make products more effective at meeting consumer needs.
 Recently, a group of designers decided to use VR technology to plan and examine a new layout for customs gates at Christchurch International Airport in New Zealand.
 Thanks to innovative technologies, they were able to bring a new dimension to physical space planning and gain valuable feedback from people, which they could use to further improve their design.